 Each sound file plays a two-second sine tone that gradually fades in then out.
 Rows span one octave (a factor two in the frequency domain) and columns over four octaves, all the way down to subsonic frequencies.

 The table below must be interpreted as follows:

 To check for Harmonic Distortion, proceed as follows:

-Properly measuring harmonic distortion requires a calibrated measurement system and testing software (see our external link section below).
+Properly measuring harmonic distortion requires a calibrated measurement system and testing software (see our external link section to the right).
 Our subjective test only highlights audible distortion, that is to say a severe distortion beyond any acceptable tolerance!

-The acceptable benchmark for loudpseaker is less than 10% Total Harmonic Distortion (THD) across its working frequency range.
+The acceptable benchmark for loudspeaker is less than 10% Total Harmonic Distortion (THD) across its working frequency range.
 In such a case, distortion products are located 20 dB below the main signal at least, and should be masked to our ears.

 Due to the mp3 compression that is used to preserve the bandwidth on this site, you may hear a faint rustling noise when playing infrasonic files.
 To get rid of the mp3 encoding, simply download the associated .wav files by clicking the download arrow next to each sound, and play the downloaded files straight from your hard disk.
 Using the .wav files will remove the rustling artifacts.